-The Sonoma Valley Wine Region and Appellation
+AVA Wines of Sonoma County: Sonoma Valley Wine Region

-Top Grapes
+Top Grapes & Wine Varietals

 The oldest vineyards in Sonoma Valley are planted with Zinfandel, often called America’s “heritage grape.”
-Many of these vineyards were planted well over a century ago, and are often jumbled up in a “field blend” of other, more rare cultivars.
+Many of these vineyards were planted well over a century ago, and are often jumbled up in a “field blend” of other, rare cultivars.

 Cabernet Sauvignon is now the most important grape in the Sonoma Valley; in the 1880s, it was locally grown almost exclusively in the Dunfillan Vineyard (now a major source for Kunde Family Winery), but by the time Prohibition rolled around, it was becoming a big deal in higher-elevation vineyards like Monte Rosso.
 Merlot and Chardonnay were popularized in the Sonoma Valley in the 1970s and continue to be important.
 Up-and-coming varietals here include Malbec, Syrah, and Grenache.